mpmont/blog.marcomonteiro.net/all_collections/_posts/2014-01-09-how-to-add-another-virtual-host-using-vagrant.md

 title: How to add another virtual host using Vagrant
 date: 2014-01-09
 tag: development,server,vagrant
-description: There's a lot of ways to use Vagrant.
+description: Theres a lot of ways to use Vagrant.
 Some people create a virtual machine per project.
 I don't like that idea.
 I think it's best to create a virtual machine
 author: Marco Monteiro
 categories: [development,server,vagrant]
 ---